Philippe Coutinho Profile

 He went on to score against Costa Rica in the next group stage game in a 2-0 win, but his side was knocked out by Belgium in a 2-1 defeat at the quarter-final stage.

-He is yet to win any international silverware at senior level, but now has 62 international caps and 18 goals for his country.
+He now has over 65 international caps and 20 goals for his country.

 Coutinho has been married to Aine Coutinho since 2012.
 They have three children, Maria (2015), Esmeralda (2018) and Jose (2020).